nigilmohra/RISCV_Workshop/Readme.md

 ## Generate RISC-V Object File

 Either one of the above two codes can be used to generate the object file.
-The explanation of the shell commands can be found in the internet.

 ```bash
 riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o <OBJECT_FILE_NAME.o> <C_PRG_FILE_NAME.c>